Japan Cuts Japanese Reviews Reviews

 However, and as the film in essence proves a self-portrait of Saeki, it is Osugi who steals the show with a dignified and impressively measured performance that gives the narrative a much-needed star quality to carry it for the whole of its 114 minutes, considering the minimalism of the main theme.

-Tatsuya Yamada's cinematography follows this minimalism completely, allowing the camera to focus on the interaction between and the inmates, also including the constant and rather meaningful presence of a corrections officer in the background, with the combination highlighting the excellent framing.
-Kazumi Wakimoto's work on the editing is also quite competent, with him changing frequently the person Saeki talks to, giving a sense of movement and speed to a film that is anything but.
+Tatsuya Yamada’s cinematography follows this minimalism completely, allowing the camera to focus on the interaction between the chaplain and the inmates, also including the constant and rather meaningful presence of a corrections officer in the background, with the combination highlighting the excellent framing.
+Kazumi Wakimoto’s work on the editing is also quite competent, with him changing frequently the person Saeki talks to, giving a sense of movement and speed to a film that is anything but.

 “The Chaplain” is a meaningful as much as a significant movie that definitely deserves a watch, even beyond the fact of being Ren Osugi’s swan song.